Impact

 Risk and Exploitability

-The CVSS score is not publicly available and EPSS is missing.
+The CVSS score of 7.8 indicates a high severity impact.
+The EPSS score is < 1%, suggesting a low current exploitation probability.
 The vulnerability is not listed in the CISA KEV catalog.
+The likely attack vector is inferred to be remote network traffic to a vulnerable IPVS service.
 Exploitation requires network access to a host running the vulnerable IPVS service.
-The lack of a low exploitation probability score combined with the severity of kernel memory corruption warrants a high‑risk assessment.
+The combination of a kernel service, modest exploitation probability, and high severity warrants a high‑risk assessment.
 An attacker could cause denial of service or elevate privileges on the host.

 OpenCVE Enrichment